What is post-purchase rationalisation?

 For example, if a person chooses option A instead of option B, they are likely to ignore or downplay the faults of option A while amplifying or subscribing new, negative faults to option B.

-- Remind shoppers of their successes – Communicate to shoppers all the good reasons for buying your brand, and remind them of why they bought it before
+- Remind shoppers of their successes – communicate to shoppers all of the benefits of buying your brand and remind them of why they bought it before